Adverbs for Class 7

 Regular Verbs

-The formation of adverbs for regular verbs is relatively straightforward.
+The formation of adverbs for regular verbs is a simple process.
 Here's a simple table to help explain the formation of adverbs of regular verbs:

 Verb Ending